Overnewton Anglican Community College

-Overnewton Anglican Community College (more commonly known as 'OACC', or simply Overnewton) is a private, co-educational day school, in Melbourne, Victoria, Australia.
-The college was founded in 1987.
+The Overnewton Anglican Community College, commonly referred to as Overnewton, is an independent Anglican co-educational day school, in Melbourne, Victoria, Australia, founded in 1987.

-The college has two campuses, the Canowindra Campus (formerly Taylors Lakes Campus) located in Taylors Lakes, and the Yirramboi Campus (formerly Keilor Campus) located in Keilor.
-Prep to Year 4 (commonly known within the college as the junior school) and Year 9 is only available at the Canowindra Campus; and the Year 5 to Year 8 (known as the middle school) and Year 10 to 12 (known as the senior school) are only available at the Yirramboi Campus in Keilor.
+The College has two campuses, the Yirramboi Campus (formerly Keilor Campus) located in Keilor and the Canowindra Campus (formerly Taylors Lakes Campus) located in Taylors Lakes.
+Prep to Year 4 (Junior School) and Year 9 operate at the Canowindra Campus, while Years 5 to 8 (Middle School) and Years 10 to 12 (Senior School) operate at the Yirramboi Campus.